 Technical Consultant for WHO-Geneva and WHO-Eastern Mediterranean Regional Office

 Senior epidemiologist consultant for Public Health Practice, LLC

 PhD from London School of Hygiene and Tropical Medicine -- Epidemiology and Global Health and Development

 MPH from University of Hawaii-Manoa (Epidemiology and Behavioural Science)

 BSc from DePaul University, Chicago (Biology and Psychology)

 In 2015, Betiel Hadgu Haile and I co-founded the Global Bridge Group — a global health and development consultancy.
-Our company provides services to inform and improve global health initiatives in resource-constrained countries, particularly in sub-Saharan Africa.
-We work with global health institutes, Pharma-global health, governments, research institutions, and aspiring early-career global health scientists.
-Email me for more information.
+Our company provided services to inform and improve global health initiatives in resource-constrained countries, particularly in sub-Saharan Africa.

 I am passionate about increasing academic and employment opportunities for scientists from low-income countries, especially female scientists.
 I am also interested in exchanging knowledge between Francophone and Anglophone countries.
 If you work at an institution with similar interests, please email me.